 New South Wales has its fair share of sunshine, so why not make the most of it with solar?
-With well over 1.5 million homes and businesses already taking advantage of the sun’s natural power, it’s worth considering if solar power can help you save as well.
-In this article, Canstar Blue looks at the NSW solar market and discusses what you need to know before considering solar installation.
+With hundreds of thousands of homes and business already taking advantage of the sun’s power, it’s worth considering if solar power can help you save as well.

 How much do solar panels cost in NSW?